 #6 – Make Sure You Have a Newsletter

 Use a newsletter service to set up a newsletter for your blog, then make sure you have plenty of places inviting people to subscribe on your site.
-Some reputable newsletter service providers are Convert Kit (this is the service I use), Constant Contact, and Mad Mimi.
-Note that if you use Mad Mimi, you cannot send out any sponsored mailings or link to any affiliate offers in your mailings.
-I used to use them and loved it, but unfortunately I was told by a Mad Mimi customer service agent that sponsored content and affiliate links of any kind are not OK.
+Some reputable newsletter service providers are Convert Kit (this is the service I use), MailChimp, and Mad Mimi.

-Then, email your subscribers once per week or once per month with blog updates, news, or anything else you know they might find interesting.
+Then, email your subscribers once per week or every few weeks with blog updates, news, or anything else you know they might find interesting.
 Make sure you link back to your website several times in each newsletter you send to boost traffic.

-Here's another post with more detail on why newsletters are a good idea.
+Here's more info on why newsletters are a good idea for your blog.